Science Networking Online

 FAQs

 What does it cost?
 SNO networking sessions are free to attend, no strings attached.
 Your investment is your time.
-If you want to give more -- by giving referrals or money to help keep this going -- that's optional and entirely up to you.
+If you want to give more -- by telling others about it or helping to lead it -- that's optional and entirely up to you.

 Will we really network?
 Yes.
 These are actual networking events, not a sales pitch or a lecture.
 Expect to participate with your video on.
 It will be easier for you if you join the zoom meeting on a desktop or laptop computer.

 How will it work?
 After a brief introduction with tips for networking, you will be randomly paired up with a scientist or science student for a short conversation in zoom breakout rooms.
-You'll have conversations with several others during the first 60 minutes.
-We'll often end the session with a short discussion about a question relevent to networking.
-If you need to leave, you can leave before the discussion.
+You'll have 3-4 paired conversations during the first 60 minutes.
+We'll often end the session with an optional short discussion about a question relevent to networking.

 Will there be a recording?
-No. Networking is interactive -- we only offer it live; no recordings, no replays.
-Networking conversations will be in zoom breakout rooms which cannot be recorded.
-Come prepared to take notes and to save the chat where participants may share their contact information.
+No. Networking is interactive, so we only offer it live.
+Networking conversations will be in zoom breakout rooms which can't be recorded anyway.
+Come prepared to take notes.

 Will there be future networking events like this?
-We'll be offering this for a few months in early 2026 to determine if there's enough interest.
-The more people hear about SNO, the more likely it will continue.
-We welcome your suggestions for how to improve the online event or when to offer it.
+We'll be offering this for the first half of 2026 to determine if there's enough interest.
+The more people hear about SNO, the more likely it will continue, so invite a friend to attend with you.
+And, we welcome your suggestions for how to improve it or when to offer it.

 Will I be put on mailing lists?
 You will only be put on a mailing list for these science networking events.
 You can unsubscribe from the reminder emails any time.